4ndersonLin/slides/README.md

 # slides
-A small repository to store all public presentation slides used by Anderson Lin.
+A small repository to store all public presentation slides.